-FREQUENCY: Spring and Autumn guarters from AJ10.
+- FREQUENCY: Spring and Autumn quarters from AJ10.

+- COVERAGE: Applies to all respondents.

-NOTES: Replaced HNPEN in AJ 2010.
+- NOTES: Replaced HNPEN in AJ 2010.

 HEACOMB - Household economic activity

 - (1) All persons in the household are employed - (2) All persons in the household are either employed or unemployed - (3) All persons in the household are either employed or inactive - (4) All persons in the household are either employed, unemployed or inactive - (5) All persons in the household are unemployed - (6) All persons in the household are either unemployed or inactive - (7) All persons in the household are inactive